-Volunteers perform a vital role in helping to maintain the Thames Path through an ongoing programme of maintenance and improvements.
+Volunteers perform a vital role in helping inform us of problems and helping us to maintain The Thames Path through an ongoing programme of monitoring, maintenance and improvements.

 Mark Robbins has volunteered for the Thames Path and The Ridgeway National Trails for the past 25 years, and we wanted to find out more about his experience of working on the Trails and what it has meant - and still means - to him.

 ‘It was a spur of the moment thing.
 I was walking in the Uffington Fort on The Ridgeway – a lovely day on the Berkshire Downs, and as I was coming down the slope towards the Vale of the White Horse I saw tacked to a gatepost a notice that read ‘Do you want to volunteer for the Trail’ with a phone number.
 I’d just gone freelance and was enjoying life so much more.
 It was my first step into the world of volunteering and this became a significant part of my life.
 It pointed towards a future direction with volunteering and eventually would lead me to setting up my own charity.
 Now I’m full time charity manager for The Freshwater Foundation giving out small amounts of money to small community and charity groups – helping them to start up or help established groups develop successfully.